Welcome to today's edition of the Rush 24-7 podcast.

 Stalinists, folks.

-They've they figured this out at CNN.
+They figured this out at CNN.

-One of the co-hosts, Kate Baldwin is talking to Christine Romans, who is the chief business correspondent about the December job numbers.
+On their new day, I guess this is their early morning show, one of their co-hosts, Kate Baldwin, is talking to Christine Romans, who is the chief business correspondent about the December job numbers.

-And Kate Baldwin said the labor department's just released the December jobs report, the final jobs report of 2013.
+And Kate Baldwin said, the labor department's just released the December jobs report, the final jobs report of 2013.

-And here's Christine Roman's uh Roman with the details.
+And here's Christine Roman with the details.

 Hello, Christine.